LUCILLE ROEHRICH, life-long Wabasha and Plainview resident, Dies at 89.

 Lucille married Donald Rosenberg, of Honey Ridge area near Plainview in 1949, where he farmed, and they had Steven, Connie and Janice.
 Donald died in 1955 from complications from life-long diabetes.
 Lucille was left as a single parent to raise 3 children under austere financial conditions, supported by welfare payments, in a home without indoor plumbing or television.
 She constantly cited these events as a primary influencer of her tenacity, personality and character.
 Her daughter Janice died at age 59 after battling diabetes for 52 years.

 Lucille met and married Faribault native, Minnesota State Patrol Trooper Dale G. Roehrich in 1959 and the family moved to Wabasha, Minnesota.
 Dale legally adopted Steve, Connie and Jan, and then Dale and Lucille had two more daughters, Theresa and Rochelle.
 Lucille raised her family while Dale served the Wabasha, Winona and Goodhue counties state patrol station for 33 years as a state trooper.
 During these years, she loved the times when her family would take short camping vacations “up-north” and throughout the upper-Midwest.
 She was proud that all her children became college graduates.
 Lucille strongly supported Dale as a Wabasha School District board member.
-She and Dale with a small group of parishioners founded Wabasha’s Faith Lutheran Church after disagreement and ex-communication by a local, conservative and dogmatic, Wisconsin Synod Lutheran Church.
+She and Dale with a small group of parishioners founded Wabasha’s Faith Lutheran Church after a disagreement with a local church.
 Dale died in 2008.

 After her children left Wabasha for college and careers, Lucille became a travel agent, a role she loved and relished.
 She traveled throughout the United States, London, Paris, Sydney, Melbourne, Lima, Morocco, and sailed the inner passage to Alaska.
 She was socially engaged until the last few years of her life with her close Wabasha friends in their sewing and birthday clubs, enjoying her birds and squirrels at their feeders, and bald eagles flying over the Mississippi River.
 She was a shrewd card and board games player as well as a puzzle master.